-St Clair east animal hospital has e several wellness exam for your dog.
+St Clair East Animal Hospital offers wellness exam for your dog and cat.
 For your convenience, we recommend making an appointment to reduce wait time.
 Please contact our receptionists for more details.

 Our veterinarians believe that prevention is the key to your pet’s long-term health, as well as, minimizing the lifetime cost of care.
 The wellness exam is similar to the yearly physical you receive from your doctor.
 We highly recommend yearly wellness exams, vaccinations, regular lab work, de-worming and fecal checks, as well as, preventive medications against heartworm, fleas, and ticks.